 One approach to help define an individual’s core body temperature zones is with the heat ramp test.
 At this stage there is no automated approach for setting these zones.

-As a simple summary, for athletic performance a sports person should remain in Heat Training Zone 3 – the Ideal Performance Zone.
-In training, athletes should also seek to increase their individual temperatures for this zone.
-In other words, they can condition their body to performance better when hotter.
+As a generalisation, for best athletic performance a sports person training in their Heat Training Zone which is between their ideal performance zone and where their power declines.
+In training, athletes increase their individual temperatures and remain in this zone - this conditions their body to performan better when hotter.

 Working from hot to cold, let’s look at each of these core body temperature zones with respect to sports performance.